Frequently Asked Questions

 “Decisional forgiveness” on the other hand involves deciding to forgive a personal offense and letting go of angry and resentful thoughts and feelings toward the person who has wronged you.
 Decisional forgiveness is more important in repairing and reconciling relationships.

 Each Splankna session is unique to the client’s specific needs and their identified focus.
 A session lasts up to 90 minutes.
 We begin by establishing the focus of the session – what is bothering you, what do you want to accomplish through today’s session?
 Then we pray and muscle test.
-This combination allows us to discover our course for the session.
+This combination is designed to allow us to discover our course for the session.
 We then use circuitry + intention to work through the session.
 You’ll be coached through forgiveness statements and positive affirmations created specifically for your experience and your goals to get you moving in the direction you want to go.
 We close with prayer.

 Yes, and they generally love it.